War of 1812: Treaty of Ghent

-Negotiations and peace

-In August 1814, peace discussions began.
-Both sides approached negotiations warily.
-British diplomats stated their case first, demanding the creation of an Indian barrier state in the American Northwest Territory (the area from Ohio to Wisconsin).
-It was understood the British would sponsor this state.
-The British strategy for decades had been to create a buffer state to block American expansion.
+In August 1814, peace discussions began in Ghent (in present-day Belgium); both sides approached negotiations warily.
+The British strategy for decades had been to create a buffer state in the American Northwest Territory to block American expansion.
 Britain also demanded naval control of the Great Lakes and access to the Mississippi River.
 On the American side, Monroe instructed the American diplomats sent to Europe to try to convince the British to cede the Canadas, or at least Upper Canada, to the U.S. At a later stage, the Americans also demanded damages for the burning of Washington and for the seizure of ships before the war began.

 American public opinion was outraged when Madison published the demands as even the Federalists were now willing to fight on.
-The British had planned three invasions.
-One force burned Washington, but it failed to capture Baltimore and sailed away when its commander was killed.
+A British force burned Washington, but it failed to capture Baltimore and sailed away when its commander was killed.
 In northern New York State, 10,000 British veterans were marching south until a decisive defeat at the Battle of Plattsburgh forced them back to Canada.
-Nothing was known of the fate of the third large invasion force aimed at capturing New Orleans and southwest.
-The prime minister wanted the Duke of Wellington to command in Canada and take control of the Great Lakes.
-Wellington said that he would go to the United States, but he believed he was needed in Europe.
-Wellington emphasized that the war was a draw and the peace negotiations should not make territorial demands:

-Prime Minister Robert Jenkinson, 2nd Earl of Liverpool, aware of growing opposition to wartime taxation and the demands of Liverpool and Bristol merchants for reopened trade with America, realized Britain also had little to gain and much to lose from prolonged warfare especially given growing concern about the situation in Europe.
+British Prime Minister Lord Liverpool, aware of growing opposition to wartime taxation and the demands of merchants for reopened trade with America, realized Britain also had little to gain and much to lose from prolonged warfare especially given growing concern about the situation in Europe.

-After months of negotiations, against a background of changing military victories, defeats and losses, Britain and the United States finally realized that both their nations wanted peace and there was no real reason to continue the war.
 The main focus of British foreign policy was the Congress of Vienna, at which British diplomats had clashed with Russian and Prussian diplomats over the terms of the peace with France and there were fears that Britain might have to go to war with Russia and Prussia.
-Each side was now tired of the war.
-Export trade was all but paralyzed and France was no longer an enemy of Britain after Napoleon fell in 1814, so the Royal Navy no longer needed to stop American shipments to France and it no longer needed to impress more seamen.
-It had ended the practices that so angered the Americans in 1812.
+Export trade was all but paralyzed and France was no longer an enemy of Britain after Napoleon fell in April 1814, so the Royal Navy no longer needed to stop American shipments to France and it no longer needed to impress more seamen.
 The British were preoccupied in rebuilding Europe after the apparent final defeat of Napoleon.